IkramUdDoula/hashbase/README.md

 - Verify you have sites with deploys in your Netlify account
 - Check the browser console for errors
 - Try refreshing manually with the refresh button

+### AI Chat Widget Issues

+**"No AI provider configured" error**
+- Open Settings > Secrets and add your OpenAI or Claude API key
+- Verify the API key is valid and has not expired
+- Make sure you've saved the secrets after entering them

+**API request errors**
+- Check that your API key is correct and active
+- Verify you have sufficient credits/quota in your OpenAI or Anthropic account
+- Check the browser console for detailed error messages
+- For OpenAI: Ensure your API key has access to the selected model (GPT-4 requires separate access)
+- For Claude: Ensure you're using a valid Anthropic API key (starts with `sk-ant-`)

+**Streaming not working**
+- This is a browser/network issue - the widget uses Server-Sent Events (SSE)
+- Try refreshing the page
+- Check your browser console for CORS or network errors

+**Chat history lost**
+- Chat history is stored in browser localStorage
+- Clearing browser data or using incognito mode will reset history
+- Use the "Clear All Data" feature in Settings only if you want to reset everything

 ### General Issues